ls1intum/Artemis/docs/user/orion.rst

 Instructors can set up programming exercises via Orion by performing the following steps:

- 1. The exercise needs to be created as described at the :ref:`exercise-creation` of programming exercises, step 1 and 2.
+ 1. The exercise needs to be created as described at the exercise creation of programming exercises, step 1 and 2.
  2. After the creation, navigate to the instructor exercise overview using the integrated browser
  3. Each programming exercise provides a button to edit the exercise in Orion |edit-in-intellij-button|.
 The button is rightmost in the table an might require scrolling.
 This downloads the template, solution and test repository of the exercise.
  4. Edit the repository files in IntelliJ.